Infoviz-ICD/Infoviz-ICD/README.md

 Final website is available <a href="https://infoviz-icd.github.io/Infoviz-ICD/#">at the following link</a>.

-A brief presentation describing purposes and metodologies of this project is available <a href="https://github.com/Infoviz-ICD/Infoviz-ICD/blob/b702331afb9056293d0b3c75a01bc15c45309a88/documentation.ipynb">at the following link</a>.
+Data analysis, manipulation and visualization are described <a href="https://github.com/Infoviz-ICD/Infoviz-ICD/blob/b702331afb9056293d0b3c75a01bc15c45309a88/documentation.ipynb">in the documentation</a>.

-Inside of the presentation the specific dataset employed can be found, which we have manipulated through the employment of different methods (e.g.: Pandas library) to extract the information we needed.
+Inside of the folder <a href="https://github.com/Infoviz-ICD/Infoviz-ICD/tree/866e82d/data">data</a> the specific datasets employed can be found, which we have manipulated through the employment of different methods (e.g.: Pandas library) to extract the information we needed.

 <h3>Team members and statement of responsability</h3>